 The later you leave your start in property investing, the less time you have to allow your assets to grow and the less flexibility you have if you make a mistake.

-That’s why I would encourage you to arm yourself with a suite of investment experts – including a property strategist, a finance strategist and a property investment savvy accountant to ensure you travel down a path toward financial prosperity, rather than make risky decisions that leave you destitute.
+That’s why I would encourage you to arm yourself with a suite of investment experts – including a property strategist, a financial strategist, and a property investment savvy accountant to ensure you travel down a path toward financial prosperity, rather than make risky decisions that leave you destitute.

 Many people buy property blindly, hoping that their investments will increase in value over the long term, and this is the riskiest strategy of all.

-In my view, a great support team, a clear strategy and a goal for your financial future are the key ingredients of achieving financial freedom through property.
+In my view, a great support team, a clear strategy, and a goal for your financial future are the key ingredients to achieving financial freedom through property.